Bridging the Gap Between Object Detection and User Intent via Query-Modulation: Experiments

 \subsection{Ablation studies}

 We provide here several ablation studies, analyzing the impact of model and training hyper-parameters.
 All experiments in this section are performed on the COCO and OID validation sets.

-\paragraph{1-Hot vs K-Hot training.} We consider two different QMD training policies, corresponding to the SLD, and KLD metrics: 1-Hot, and K-Hot.
-In the 1-Hot case, the query is built by sampling, for each image, one single label from the groundtruth, and asking the model to localize all objects from that single label.
-In the K-Hot case, the query is built by sampling, for each image, each groudtruth label with a probability of 0.5.
-All experiments for this study are performed using only the MobileNetV2 backbone, and only on the COCO validation set.
+\paragraph{SLD vs KLD training.} We consider two different QMD training policies, corresponding to the SLD, and KLD metrics.
+In the SLD case, training queries are built by sampling one single label from the image groundtruth, with embeddings build as $1$-hot vectors.
+In the KLD case, training queries are built by sampling each groudtruth label with a probability of $0.5$, with embeddings built as $k$-hot vectors.
+All experiments for this study are performed using only the MobileNetV2 backbone, and only on the COCO 2017 validation set.
 To minimize noise, we only perform this ablation on the single-task QMD model.

-Results in Tab.~\ref{tab:k_hot_vs_one_hot} show that K-Hot training largely outperforms 1-Hot for on the SLD task.
-We thus adopt K-Hot as the standard training in all other experiments in the paper.
+Results in \cref{tab:k_hot_vs_one_hot} show that KLD-training largely outperforms SLD for the KLD task, while also matching or outperforming SLD-training for the SLD task.
+We thus adopt KLD as the standard training for all experiments in \cref{sec:experiments_multi_class_query_modulated_detector,sec:efficiency_analysis,sec:experiments_lld}.

-\paragraph{BERT embeddings.} We analyze how the K-Hot label embeddings that we use throughout the paper compare to BERT~\cite{devlin2018bert} label embeddings.
-For BERT, the equivalent to K-Hot embeddings (KLD) is obtained by \textit{averaging} embeddings from the $K$ labels.
+\paragraph{BERT embeddings.} We analyze how BERT~\cite{devlin2018bert} embeddings compare to binary $1$-hot / $k$-hot embeddings.
+As in \cref{sec:referit_and_post_processing_baselines}, BERT embeddings are computed by passing the textual label to BERT, and extracting the CLS token.
+KLD BERT embeddings are obtained by \textit{averaging} the BERT embeddings of the $k$ labels.

-In Table~\ref{tab:bert_vs_hard_coding} we provide detailed results for different mobile and server BERT embeddings.
-Increasing the embedding size from 192 (Mobile BERT) to 768 (BERT Base), or 1024 (BERT Large) does not significantly improve the evaluation results.
-Furthermore, as it can be seen by comparing results in Tab.~\ref{tab:bert_vs_hard_coding} to those in Tab.~\ref{tab:k_hot_vs_one_hot}, for our closed-world object-detection settings, binary 1-Hot / K-Hot embeddings provide similar or better performance than BERT embeddings.
-Please note that 1-Hot / K-Hot binary embeddings are much less expensive to compute and store with respect to their BERT counterpart.
-Based on the above observations we employ K-Hot embeddings throughout the paper.
+In \cref{tab:bert_vs_hard_coding} we provide detailed results for different mobile and server BERT embeddings.
+Increasing the embedding size from 192 to 768, or 1024 does not significantly improve results.
+Furthermore, comparing results in \cref{tab:bert_vs_hard_coding} with those in \cref{tab:k_hot_vs_one_hot} shows that in our closed-world object-detection settings, binary $1$-hot / $k$-hot embeddings achieve similar or better performance than BERT embeddings.
+Please note that \textit{binary $1$-hot / $k$-hot embeddings are much cheaper to compute and store} with respect to their BERT counterpart.
+Based on the above observations we employ binary $1$-hot / $k$-hot embeddings throughout the paper.